 Liberty Mutual is one of the biggest insurance companies in the U.S. and generally offers rates that are in line with those available from other national insurers.
 Liberty Mutual has in-person locations, meaning you can work with an agent face-to-face as well as online or by phone.
 But its less-than-stellar customer satisfaction ratings may give some potential customers pause.

 Credit union members who are looking to take advantage of discounts should review all the insurers their credit union partners with in offering lower rates.
 MetLife, for example, offers average rates to most consumers, but if your credit union has negotiated a group discount, you could save money.

 Even if you can't find a credit union discount, it's worth it to check with several insurance companies to see if you can find a rate cheaper than what's offered through TruStage.
-In our research, we found that discounts for credit union members tended to be on the small side — only a few dollars per month.
+Discounts for credit union members tend to be on the small side — only a few dollars per month.
 Other opportunities to save money, such as discounts for safe driving or paying for a year up front — as well as the difference in rates insurers charge — will likely make a much bigger impact on what you'll pay for car insurance than credit union discounts.

 Ratings and reviews of TruStage auto insurance partners

 Most people who buy car insurance through TruStage will directly interact with the company only once: when they are referred to an insurance provider.
 The vast majority of the interactions you'll have after you're referred will be with either Esurance or Liberty Mutual.
 This includes the process of purchasing insurance, as well as making a claim or managing your insurance policy after you've signed up.